 Littlefield: You know, Steven [Bochco, executive producer of L.A.
 Law] said to me, “Hey, I can give you another half-season.”
 But I just thought it was time.

-So what were the possibilities for the slot?
+What were the possibilities for the slot?

 Littlefield: We had done an experiment with a Robin Williams episode of Homicide and played that on Thursday.
 And as powerful and as wonderful as that was, it didn’t seem like Homicide was destined to be the show that could hold up on Thursday.
 And we had probably placed a Law & Order there a couple times.
 But Law & Order was doing very, very nicely, holding up our Wednesday.

 Beckman: Law & Order was also a show we didn’t feel was really a young-appealing show.
 It was more 25-to-54.